 From our vantage point, we got a great view of fireworks around the bay.
 They seemed to be in synch as the lights moved from one spot to another.
 We could even see the fireworks out at Atlantis Resort.
 It was funny to see the fireworks echoed in the cell phones and iPads that the crowd held up to capture the show.

 Dubai for New Years was a treat.
 We loved the chance to experience the over-the-top show we got.
 It would have been great to have made it downtown to see the light and laser show on the Burj Khalifa.
 But transportation into the downtown area was a challenge on New Years Eve.
 It would have been great to be on a boat out in the bay.
 Or maybe even in a small plane.
 We would definitely return to Dubai for New Years Eve.

 So Many Great Reasons To Visit Dubai

 We were excited when we booked our trip with the opportunity to visit Dubai twice.
+We certainly learned a few tips to help us plan another trip.
 The Emirates First Class flights just added icing to the cake.
 We liked staying in the Dubai Marina area.
 There was so much to see and do from that spot.
 While it is a fair distance out from the main downtown area, we found transportation options that worked for us.